 As we discussed in the above section, if your laptop’s air ducts are jammed with fabrics and dust, your laptop will have a persistent overheating problem.
 Just look at the bottom of your laptop and look closely in the places where there are opening for air.
 Is it jammed up?
 How does the fan of your laptop sounds?
 Is it too noisy?
 If yes, it might need some cleaning.

 Now, this is the hard part.
-If you are an experienced one with enough confidence, you can fetch a screw driver and start cleaning your laptop to make some room for passing air.
+If you are an experienced one with enough confidence, you can fetch a screwdriver and start cleaning your laptop to make some room for passing air.
 But if you not confident enough, don’t try on your own, you might end up damaging the laptop.
 In such case, I’ll suggest taking help of a professional.
 Look for a professional computer service person in your area who could do clean up your laptop.
 Such clean up once a year keeps the laptop healthy and cool.
-If you are willing to do it yourself, you can refer to this article to know how to clean laptop fan.
+If you are willing to do it yourself, please follow the best practices available on the internet.

 What’s your take?